The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance

-\begin{doublespace} The normality or otherwise of stock price changes is discussed extensively in the literature: Osborne\textbf{ }(1959, 1962); Fama (1965, 1995); Mandelbrot and Taylor (1967); Kon (1984); Richardson and Smith (1993).
-Starting with a geometric brownian motion for the stock price process, it can be established that stock prices are distributed log-normally, (Hull 2006).
-If we are looking at variables, that are only positive, such as prices, quantities traded, or volatilities, then it is a reasonable initial assumption that they are distributed log normally (we relax this assumption to incorporate more generic settings in later sections).
-Transforming log-normal multi-variate variables into a lower dimension by multiplication with an independent normal distribution (See Lemma \ref{Prop:Johnson and Lindenstrauss --- Dasgupta and Gupta}) results in the sum of variables with a normal log-normal mixture, (Clark 1973; Tauchen and Pitts 1983; Yang 2008), evaluation of which requires numerical techniques (Miranda and Fackler 2002).
+\begin{doublespace} The normality or otherwise of stock price changes is discussed extensively in the literature: (Osborne\textbf{ }1959; 1962; Fama 1965; 1995; Mandelbrot \& Taylor 1967; Kon 1984; Richardson \& Smith 1993).
+Starting with a geometric Brownian motion for the stock price process, it can be established that stock prices are distributed log-normally, (Hull 2006).
+If we are looking at variables that are only positive, such as prices, quantities traded, or volatilities, then it is a reasonable initial assumption that they are distributed log normally (we relax this assumption to incorporate more generic settings in later sections).

+Transforming log-normal multi-variate variables into a lower dimension by multiplication with an independent normal distribution (see: Lemma \ref{Prop:Johnson and Lindenstrauss --- Dasgupta and Gupta}) results in the sum of variables with a normal log-normal mixture, (Clark 1973; Tauchen \& Pitts 1983; Yang 2008), evaluation of which requires numerical techniques (Miranda \& Fackler 2002).
 A random variable, $U$, would be termed a normal log-normal mixture if it is of the form,

 where, $X$ and $Y$ are random variables with correlation coefficient, $\rho$ satisfying the below,